 Lucky and Elier exchange a glance.
 Unspoken communication flows between them.

-“Seems fair,” Elier says.
+“More than fair,” Elier says.

 “And if you lighten my friend’s, I’ll lighten your body of your thieving spirit.
-The man I am seeing is not to be touched.
-Not a hair on his person nor a strap on his carry, do you understand, highwayman?
+The man I a seek is not to be touched.
+Do you understand, highwayman?
 Do.
 Not.
 Touch him.”
 Ren steps in front of Lucky at a diagonal angle, assuming a draw-stance.
 It forces the thief to stop in his tracks.

 The thief shrugs with upturned hands, as if to say, What can you do?